jaaack-wang/rnn-seq2seq-learning/README.md

-In this project, I examine the capabilities of Recurrent-Neural-Network sequence to sequence (RNN seq2seq) models in learning four transduction tasks of varying complexity and that can be described as alignment learning.
-The generalization abilities, the role of attention, the effect of RNN variants, and task complexity are studied.
-Here is the [preprint](https://arxiv.org/abs/2303.06841).
+The repository contains the source code and some of the experimental notebooks for [the paper](https://arxiv.org/abs/2303.06841) accepted at [the 16 ICGI](http://www.fsr.ac.ma/icgi2023/index.html), titled <i>Learning Transductions and Alignments with RNN Seq2seq Models</i>.
+Through unified training/evaluation conditions and comprehensive experiments, I compared the learning results across tasks, different model configurations, and generalization performance etc., and highlighted factors that influence the learning capabilities and generalization capacity of RNN seq2seq models.

-The repository contains source code and the experimental notebooks for a quick overview.
-Please check [this project folder](https://drive.google.com/drive/u/0/folders/1R47r-YGgU02H3DOW43A-JENmwZJCSVQj) On Google Drive to access the experimental results, including the raw results, those summarized results that are used in the paper, as well as the saved models for all the experiments.
+For more details or everything related to the experiments, including data, training logs, trained models, and experimental results, please  check [this project folder](https://drive.google.com/drive/u/0/folders/1R47r-YGgU02H3DOW43A-JENmwZJCSVQj) On Google Drive.